decentdao/fractal-docs/proposals/template.md

 ## Overview

-Proposal templates allow for adding custom UI within your DAO for repeatable proposals.
+Proposal templates allow for adding custom UI within your Safe for repeatable proposals.
 The allows for structuring common tasks as embedded UI, reducing mistakes while leveraging the power of any other smart contracts on the blockchain.

 ---